Nivalyx/osu-wiki/wiki/Tournaments/AIT/2023_LCQ/en.md

 ## Organisation

-The osu!
-Indonesia Tournament #13 (2023) was run by various osu! community members from Indonesia and beyond.
+The Ascaveth Invitational Tournament 2023 was run by various osu! community members from Indonesia and beyond.

 | Position | Member(s) |
 | :-- | :-- |